vdumoulin/vdumoulin.github.io/_posts/2014-10-08-introducing-vae.md

 # The model

-A VAE come with three moving parts:
+A VAE comes with three moving parts:

 * the prior distribution \\(p\_\\theta(\\mathbf{z})\\) on latent vector
   \\(\\mathbf{z}\\)